-Our 2018 Reserve Syrah comes from our specially designated Reserve tier blocks in our Estate Vineyard Located in the Yakima Valley AVA.
-Creating a wine of this caliber starts in the vineyard where we meticulously manage the size of the crop, then late in the season make sure the vines have proper exposure to ensure we achieve optimal ripeness.
-Harvested by hand in the middle of October at Optimal maturity, the grapes were then hand sorted before being sent to concrete fermenters.
-About 25% of the grapes were left on the stems as whole clusters to provide structure and complexity.
+This Syrah was sourced from specially designated reserve tier blocks on our estate vineyard situated in the Yakima Valley AVA.
+Creating a wine of this caliber truly starts in the vineyard where we meticulously manage the size of the crop and then late in the season make sure the vines have proper sun exposure to achieve optimal ripeness.
+Harvested in early October at ideal maturity, the grapes were then sorted using our optical sorter and sent to concrete fermenters.
+About 35% of the grapes were left on the stems as whole clusters to provide structure and complexity.
 Fermenting in concrete adds another dimension of minerality and complexity.
-Another level to increase the intensity of the aromatics and complexity of the wine was to incorporate about 2% Viognier to the fermentation, a process known as co-fermenting.
-Albeit a small addition, the 2% Viognier creates an abundance of fruit aromas in the wine.
-After a 3-day cold soak, the grapes were warmed up and given natural sources of food and underwent a native yeast fermentation.
-Native yeast on the grapes create complexity and varietal characteristics in the wine.
-Fermenting at temperatures of 88 degrees with aggressive extraction methods used early on such as a delastage, then tapered off to more gentle extraction methods as to not over extract the wine and maintain a soft and lush mouthfeel.
-Fermented dry in concrete before being drained and pressed, the wine was then sent to a mixture of exclusive French Oak barrels, with about 45% being aged in 500L Puncheon barrels and 55% in 225L barrels.
-Consisting of 60% New French Oak, 30% 2-year-old French oak, and 10% neutral oak the wine was then inoculated for Malo-lactic fermentation.
-During the next three months, the wine lees were stirred in each barrel twice per month.
-This process helps naturally fine the wine creating roundness and seamless edges on the wine.
-Aged for approximately 20 months in barrels before being sent to a concrete tank again for an additional two weeks of concrete aging before being sent to a Stainless-steel tank where the wine was prepared for bottling.
+To increase complexity and intensity of aromatics, we also incorporated 2% Viognier to the fermentation, a process known as co-fermenting.
+Although a small addition, the 2% Viognier creates an abundance of fruit aromas in the wine.
+After a 4-day cold soak, the grapes were warmed up, given natural sources of food, and underwent a native yeast fermentation.
+Native yeast on the grapes creates complexity and varietal characteristics in the wine.
+Fermentation temperatures were approximately 88-90 degrees with aggressive extraction methods used early on such as a delastage, then we tapered off to a more gentle approach as to not over extract the wine and maintain a soft and lush mouthfeel.
+The wine was fermented dry in concrete before being drained pressed, and sent to a mixture of exclusive 500L puncheon French oak barrels (85% new French oak, 15% 2-year-old French oak).
+The wine was then inoculated for malolactic fermentation.
+During the next three months, the lees were stirred in each barrel twice a month.
+This process helps naturally fine the wine creating roundness and seamless edges.
+Overall, the wine was aged for approximately 21 months in barrels, then sent back to a concrete tank for an additional four weeks of concrete aging before being prepared for bottling.

 Korean Short Ribs